John Farrell (architect)

-John Farrell (1868–1938) was a New Zealand architect, businessman, and politician who served as mayor of Grey Lynn from 1904–1907 and as the Auckland Education Board (Note: The Auckland Education Board's boundaries are equivalent to the former Auckland Province and not the modern Auckland region or urban area.) architect from 1907–1924.
+John Farrell (1868–1938) was a New Zealand architect, businessman, and politician who served as mayor of Grey Lynn from 1904 to 1907 and as the Auckland Education Board (Note: The Auckland Education Board's boundaries are equivalent to the former Auckland Province and not the modern Auckland region or urban area.) architect from 1907 to 1924.

 Farrell partnered with his son, Raymond Leslie Farrell, before partnering with William Henry Glover as J. Farrell, Son & Glover.

 Several of Farrell's buildings have heritage registrations.